simonsd2atwit/datascienceproject/README.md

 Injuries Due to Gun Violence by state:
 ![image](gun_injured.png)

-How Gun Violecne has developed over the years:
+How Gun Violecne has developed over the years.
 ![image](gun_years.png)